awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-s3.md

 ## Required CMK Key Policy for Use with SSE\-KMS Buckets<a name="flow-logs-s3-cmk-policy"></a>

-If you enabled server\-side encryption for your Amazon S3 bucket using AWS KMS\-managed keys \(SSE\-KMS\) with a customer\-managed Customer Master Key \(CMK\), you must add the following to the key policy for your CMK so that flow logs can write log files to the bucket\.
+If you enabled server\-side encryption for your Amazon S3 bucket using AWS KMS\-managed keys \(SSE\-KMS\) with a customer managed Customer Master Key \(CMK\), you must add the following to the key policy for your CMK so that flow logs can write log files to the bucket\.

 **Note**
 Add these elements to the policy for your CMK, not the policy for your bucket\.